 Sarah Brittain, Clinician

 Sarah Brittain has a Master of Science degree in Communication Science and Disorders from MGH Institute of Health Professions in Charlestown, Massachusetts and a Bachelor of Science degree in Biomedical Engineering from Washington University in St. Louis.
+She is an active member of the Brain Injury Alliance of Colorado's (BIAC) board.
 Sarah has a broad background in speech and language pathology and has worked in a variety of both private and public settings.
 Sarah previously worked at an outpatient clinic for patients with acquired traumatic brain injury where she collaborated with physical therapists, occupational therapists and patients' families, to create a highly personalized program.
 She performed cognitive and linguistic testing and treatment for patients at this center.
 Sarah has also previously worked at a private practice that specialized in speech and language treatment for pediatrics and adolescents.
 Here she gained skills in evaluating and treating children with autism, cleft palate, speech disorders, language disorders, reading disorders and pragmatic disorders.
 In graduate school Sarah received extensive training in treatment of written and spoken language disorders using structured, systematic, and multi-sensory methods.

 Hilary Booco, Clinician